NiViggiano/diy-explorer-bingo/README.md

 ### Client
 * In a terminal, run `python <filepath>/explorer-client.py -h`; if this doesn't work, the command may be either `python3` or `py`.
 * You will receive an explanation of the current command line arguments accepted.
-Currently, `python explorer-server.py <public server IP> <public server port>` are the required arguments, with options to input a screen resolution for the board as well as an RGB value for marking goals (default is determined randomly).
+Currently, `python explorer-server.py <public server IP> <public server port>` are the required arguments, with options for screen resolution, player color, spectate mode, and verbose mode.